OCHA-DAP/hdx-signals/src/indicators/idmc/README.md

 - 1,000 persons displaced in the past week
 - 5,000 persons displaced in the past month
 - 10,000 persons displaced in the past quarter
-- 25,000 persons displaced in the past year

 Flags are also generated for the first displacement reported in the past 3 months, 6 months, or year.